-Since March 2020, Australia suffered so many ill-effects of the pandemic, from border shutdowns, unlimited lock downs, school and childcare shutdowns to job and business losses.
+Since March 2020, Australia has experienced many ill effects of the pandemic.
+These include border shutdowns, unlimited lockdowns, and school and childcare shutdowns.
+Additionally, there were job and business losses.
 While everyone living in Australia suffered, culturally and linguistically diverse Australian migrants were the most affected.
 Find out the effects of the pandemic on multicultural Australians below.

 Never before have Australian migrants faced such emotionally tough times.
-On one side their jobs were affected and on the other side, they were unable to go to their respective countries or invite their family back home.
-Children that were born amidst the pandemic, not only missed out on opportunities to meet others in the community but also ended up not being able to see their own grandparents for almost 20 months.
+On one side, their jobs were affected.
+On the other side, they couldn’t go to their respective countries or invite their family back home.
+Children born during the pandemic missed opportunities to meet others in the community.
+They also could not see their own grandparents for almost 20 months.

 Multicultural Australia